Planning on selling a property in Uxbridge? Read on for a round-up of the key facts about the area to highlight to potential buyers.

 Uxbridge has 20 schools with capacities ranging from 15 to 1275.
 There are a number of schools that cater for special educational needs.
 There is a mix of Foundation School, Other Independent School, Community School, Voluntary Aided School, Special College, Further Education, Higher Education Institutions, EY Setting in the area.

-A Mixed Foundation School for pupils 11 to 18 years.
+Pupils aged 11 to 18 attend this Mixed Foundation School.
 The schools has a capacity of 1275 pupils.

 A Mixed Foundation School for pupils aged 11 to 18 years.
 The school enrols 1116 students.

-A Mixed Other Independent School for pupils 4 to 19 years.
+A Mixed Other Independent School for pupils aged 4 to 19 years.
 The school enrols 675 students.

 Pupils aged 3 to 7 attend this Mixed Community School.
 The school enrols 270 students.